 The rest of this leaflet is about Cushing's syndrome due to the body making too much cortisol.
 See the separate leaflet called Oral Steroids for a discussion on the possible problems associated with taking steroid medication.

-Symptoms occur because you have too much cortisol in your body over a long period of time.
-Symptoms include the following.
-In most cases several of the symptoms listed below develop, although you are unlikely to have them all:
+Symptoms of Cushing's syndrome occur because you have too much cortisol in your body over a long period of time.
+In most cases, several of the symptoms listed below develop, although you are unlikely to have them all: